 this could cause MAJOR EYE DAMAGE and POSSIBLE BLINDNESS !

-For further questions about safely viewing a Solar Eclipse, send an electronic
+For further questions about safely viewing a Solar Eclipse/Eclipse of the Sun, send an electronic

 mail message to